fanav/Verification_MMS_Tools/README.md

 ---------------------------------------------
 #### -> Please Cite us upon utilization <-
-The reference describing the test cases is: Coming soon
+The reference describing the test cases is: [arXiv:1801.00021](arXiv_1801.00021.pdf) (https://arxiv.org/abs/1801.00021)

-""
+"On the verification of CFD solvers of all orders of accuracy on curved wall-bounded domains and for realistic RANS flows"

 Farshad Navah (farshad.navah@mail.mcgill.ca) ; Siva Nadarajah